joshuadavidthomas/tars/README.md

 A terminal-based agent.

-This is mainly for personal study, built for experimenting and understanding how agent loops work.
+This is mainly for personal study, built for experimenting and understanding how agent loops work and getting familiar with the terminal and the tricks needed to build a good TUI application.

 ## Usage